dantecatalfamo/ejson-mode/README.md

 # Default Keybindings
+* `C-x C-s` Save and encrypt a file, generate a key if necessary
 * `C-c C-e` Encrypt the saved file (run on save by default)
 * `C-c C-d` Decrypt the file into the current buffer